MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 But what if you need to support the Egress use-case above?

-Then you need to ensure your network architecture tightly couples a NAT Gateway with an Internet Gateway, by e.g. giving subaccounts a paved path to a NAT Gateway in another account, the ways to do this are:
+Then you need to ensure your network architecture tightly couples a NAT Gateway with an Internet Gateway, by e.g. giving subaccounts a paved path to a NAT Gateway in another account, possible ways to do this are:

 1. [Centralized Egress via Transit Gateway (TGW)](#option-1-centralized-egress-via-transit-gateway-tgw)
 2. [Centralized Egress via PrivateLink (or VPC Peering) with Egress Filtering](#option-2-centralized-egress-via-privatelink-or-vpc-peering-with-egress-filtering)